TAKT-R-D/design-pattern/architecture/integration/service-mesh.md

 # 🧩 Service Mesh

-## ✅ このスタイルの概要
+## ✅ Overview

-**サービス間通信の「ネットワークまわりの責務」をアプリから切り離し、
-Sidecar プロキシ＋コントロールプレーンで一元管理する構造スタイル。**
+**A structural style separating "network-related responsibilities" of inter-service communication from the app, and centrally managing them with Sidecar Proxy + Control Plane.**

-## ✅ 解決しようとした問題
+## ✅ Problems Addressed

-マイクロサービスが増えると、各サービスは通信に関して次のような責務を抱えがちになる：

-- リトライ・タイムアウト・サーキットブレーカー
+As microservices increase, each service tends to hold responsibilities regarding communication like:

+- Retry / Timeout / Circuit Breaker
-- ロギング・トレーシング
+- Logging / Tracing
-- mTLS による暗号化・認証
+- Encryption / Authentication by mTLS
-- サービスディスカバリ・ロードバランシング

-これらをアプリケーションごとのライブラリ実装に任せると：

-- 言語／フレームワークごとに実装がバラバラ
-- ポリシー変更が全サービスのデプロイを伴う
+- Service Discovery / Load Balancing

+If these are left to library implementation per application:

+- Implementation varies per language / framework.
+- Policy change involves deployment of all services.

-Service Mesh はこれに対して：
+Service Mesh responds with a structure that:

-> 「通信制御は Sidecar プロキシに任せ、
->  アプリはビジネスロジックに集中する」

-という構造で応えます。
+> "Leaves communication control to Sidecar Proxy, and lets app focus on business logic."

-## ✅ 基本思想・ルール
+## ✅ Basic Philosophy & Rules

-### ● Data Plane（Sidecar プロキシ）
+### ● Data Plane (Sidecar Proxy)

-- 各サービスインスタンスのそばにプロキシ（Sidecar）を配置
-- すべてのサービス間通信はこのプロキシを経由
-- リトライ・タイムアウト・暗号化などをここで実施
+- Place proxy (Sidecar) next to each service instance.
+- All inter-service communication goes through this proxy.
+- Perform retry, timeout, encryption, etc. here.

 ### ● Control Plane

-- ポリシー・ルーティング・証明書管理などを一元管理
+- Centrally manage policies, routing, certificate management, etc.
-- Data Plane に設定を配布
+- Distribute configuration to Data Plane.

-アプリケーションコードは：
+Application code:

-- 通常の HTTP/gRPC 呼び出しを行うだけ
+- Just performs normal HTTP/gRPC calls.
-- ネットワーク制御の詳細は Mesh 側に任せる
+- Leaves details of network control to Mesh side.

-## ✅ 得意なアプリケーション
+## ✅ Suitable Applications

-- マイクロサービス数が多い大規模システム
-- セキュリティポリシー（mTLS など）を一元的に適用したい環境
-- 可観測性（メトリクス・トレース・ログ）を統一したい組織
+- Large-scale systems with many microservices.
+- Environments wanting to apply security policies (mTLS etc.) centrally.
+- Organizations wanting to unify observability (metrics, traces, logs).

-## ❌ 不向きなケース
+## ❌ Unsuitable Cases

-- サービス数が少ない小規模システム
-- インフラ／Ops の体制がなく、Mesh の運用コストを払えない場合
+- Small-scale systems with few services.
+- Cases where there is no Infrastructure / Ops structure and Mesh operation cost cannot be paid.

-Service Mesh を導入すると：
+Introducing Service Mesh has downsides like:

-- 学習コスト（Istio など）の高さ
-- デバッグポイントの増加

-といったデメリットもあるため、規模と運用力に見合うかが重要である。
+- High learning cost (Istio etc.).
+- Increase in debug points.

+So it is important whether it matches the scale and operational capability.

-## ✅ 歴史（系譜・親スタイル）
+## ✅ History (Genealogy / Parent Styles)

-- マイクロサービス / Kubernetes の普及とともに登場
+- Emerged with spread of Microservices / Kubernetes.
-- Sidecar パターンをベースに、Envoy / Istio / Linkerd などが実装として広まる
+- Spread as implementation like Envoy / Istio / Linkerd based on Sidecar pattern.
-- API Gateway と並び、マイクロサービスの「ネットワークレイヤの標準構成要素」として認識されるようになった
+- Recognized as "Standard component of network layer" for microservices alongside API Gateway.

-## ✅ 関連スタイル
+## ✅ Related Styles

-- **API Gateway / BFF**：外部への入り口。Service Mesh は主に内部トラフィックを扱う
+- **API Gateway / BFF**: Entrance to outside.
+Service Mesh mainly handles internal traffic.
-- **REST / gRPC**：Mesh 上で運ばれるプロトコル
+- **REST / gRPC**: Protocols carried on Mesh.
-- **Zero Trust / セキュリティアーキテクチャ**：mTLS や認可ポリシーの適用ポイントとして
+- **Zero Trust / Security Architecture**: As application point of mTLS and authorization policies.

-## ✅ 代表的なフレームワーク
+## ✅ Representative Frameworks

-Service Mesh はインフラレイヤのプロダクトとして実装されることが多い。
+Service Mesh is often implemented as infrastructure layer products.

 - **Istio**
-  Envoy をデータプレーンとする代表的な Service Mesh。機能が豊富で Kubernetes 環境で広く使われる。
+  Representative Service Mesh using Envoy as data plane.
+Rich in features and widely used in Kubernetes environments.

 - **Linkerd**
-  シンプルさと軽量さを重視した Service Mesh。メトリクスや mTLS を簡単に導入できる。
+  Service Mesh emphasizing simplicity and lightness.
+Metrics and mTLS can be introduced easily.

 - **Consul Connect**
-  HashiCorp Consul によるサービスディスカバリ＋ Mesh の統合ソリューション。
+  Integrated solution of Service Discovery + Mesh by HashiCorp Consul.

 - **AWS App Mesh / GCP Anthos Service Mesh**
-  クラウドプロバイダが提供するマネージドな Mesh 基盤。
+  Managed Mesh infrastructure provided by cloud providers.

 - **Envoy**
-  多くの Service Mesh 実装でデータプレーンとして採用される高性能プロキシ。
+  High-performance proxy adopted as data plane in many Service Mesh implementations.

-## ✅ このスタイルを支えるデザインパターン
+## ✅ Design Patterns Supporting This Style

-Service Mesh 自体はインフラ構造だが、設計の観点では以下のパターンと強く結びつく。
+Service Mesh itself is infrastructure structure, but strongly linked with following patterns in design perspective.

 - **Proxy**
-  Sidecar 自体がプロキシとして、トラフィックの制御・監視・暗号化を行う。
+  Sidecar itself acts as proxy, performing traffic control, monitoring, and encryption.

 - **Facade**
-  Mesh が提供する統一された API（ポリシー・ルーティング設定）を通じて、複雑なネットワーク制御を隠蔽する。
+  Hides complex network control through unified API (Policy / Routing configuration) provided by Mesh.

 - **Mediator**
-  コントロールプレーンが各データプレーン（Sidecar）との調停役として振る舞う。
+  Control plane acts as mediator with each data plane (Sidecar).

 - **Observer**
-  メトリクス・トレース・ログといった観測情報を集約する仕組みに現れる。
+  Appears in mechanism aggregating observation information like metrics, traces, and logs.

 - **Chain of Responsibility**
-  リクエストが複数のフィルタ／ルール（認証 → ルーティング → リトライなど）を通過して処理される構造。
+  Structure where request is processed passing through multiple filters/rules (Authentication → Routing → Retry etc.).

-## ✅ まとめ
+## ✅ Summary

-Service Mesh は、
+Service Mesh is a structural style to handle concerns around network like:

-- 通信制御
+- Communication Control
-- セキュリティ
+- Security
-- 可観測性
+- Observability

-といったネットワーク周りの関心事を、
-アプリケーションから切り離して扱うための構造スタイルである。

-マイクロサービスの規模が一定以上になったとき、
-**「ネットワークレイヤをアプリから分離するか？」** という選択肢として検討する価値がある。
+Separately from the application.

+When the scale of microservices exceeds a certain level, it is worth considering as an option: **"Should we separate the network layer from the app?"**.